gggliuye/VIO/docs/UnitySc/CVPRlocalization.rst

 * Using k means/medians clustering with tf-idf weight to build a retrival data set.
 * For a new process image, for all its features find the closest word in the vocabulary (normally use binary Hamming distance for fast process).
 With the words, encode the image to t-dim vector (t = number of words in the vocabulary).

+**PROBLEMS**

+* It requires large dimension for large scale problem.
+* NN nearest neighbor search is not efficient
+* Hash method can be used to accelerate, however it lacks accuracy.

 Fisher vector
 ~~~~~~~~~~~~~~~~~~~~~